akeneo/pim-docs/import_and_export_data/guides/create-connector.rst

 Track the progress of a job
 ---------------------------

-As of now, it is possible your users are not able to see the progress of your job in the UI.
+In Akeneo 5.0 we added the possibility to track the progress of job.
+But as some task may be not trackable we decided to make this new feature "opt in".
+In this documentation, we will explain you how to expose the progress of your job.

 .. note::